Diogo-Rodriigues/DevOps-AirTrail/README.md

 ## 📖 About the Project

-The goal of this project is to automate the lifecycle of the AirTrail web application—a flight tracking and history service—on the cloud.
+The goal of this project is to automate the lifecycle of the AirTrail web application which is a flight tracking and history service on the cloud.

 **Context & Objectives:**
 - **Zero-Touch Automation**: Installs and configures the entire stack (infrastructure, database, application, monitoring) with minimal manual intervention.